huachuan/20_ambulance-route/README.md

 # Smart traffic light
 ## [Check our Youtube demo video](https://youtu.be/kPmq3VhWfX8)
-Using Raspberry Pis, sound sensors and cameras to control the traffic lights.
-This project aims to secure the emergency vehicles.
-When detecting the siren and image of the emergency vehicle, green light will turn on for the emergency vehicles.
+While emergency vehicles speed up to save lives, they put themselves in a dangerous condition.
+We plan to develop a smart traffic light system to guarantee the safety of the emergency vehicles.
+When emergency vehicles pass a crossroad, the sensors of traffic light know and send the message to the cloud so that the cloud controls the traffic lights to let emergency vehicles pass the traffic light at a higher speed.

 <p align="center">

   <img width="400" src="doc/camera_position_facing.png"> <img width="400" src="doc/top_view.JPG">

-  Figure 1.
   Setup.
 Each camera detect the emergency vehicle in one direction.
 </p>

 ## Hardware Requirements